michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0073.md

 - v: give testimony in a court of law
 - v: provide evidence for
 ### Family
-testify: testified, testifier, testifies, testifying, testimony+;testifier: testifiers;testimonial: testimonials;testimony: testimonial, testimonies
+- testify: testified, testifier, testifies, testifying, testimony+
+- testifier: testifiers
+- testimonial: testimonials
+- testimony: testimonial, testimonies
 ### Examples
 - With Park refusing to appear on Tuesday, the nine-justice court asked her to testify on Thursday.
 - But by law, those who testify now are prohibited from telling the jury what penalty they think he should receive.